Sh1d0w/conf/README.md

-# configuration using nixos, nix-darwin, home-manager, devbox
+# configuration using nixos, nix-darwin, home-manager

 ## Introduction

-This repo primarily consists as an exercise in using a nix flake to manage our system / user configurations via nixpkgs, home-manager, devbox and standard symlink farming.
+This repo primarily consists as an exercise in using a nix flake to manage our system / user configurations via nixpkgs, home-manager and standard symlink farming.

 We hope it serves as a personal motivation to investigate NixOS more generally.